katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 was born in a New Mexico desert, under a weapons programme, over dinner drinks in Vancouver.

 🕓
-Bob, Mike, Andy, Jens —
-they are the Masters.

-🎬 PAUSE

-🕓
-And it's time to train a new generation of Padawans.

-🕓
 That's why we're here.